SteeltoeOSS/Tutorials/getting-started-pcf.md

         }
 ```

 Don't forget the `using` statement at the top.
 In fact, take special note of that `using` statement.
-Steel Toe's Cloud Foundry configuration provider parses the special `VCAP_APPLICATION` and `VCAP_SERVICES` environment variables provided to Cloud Foundry applications.
+Steeltoe's Cloud Foundry configuration provider parses the special `VCAP_APPLICATION` and `VCAP_SERVICES` environment variables provided to Cloud Foundry applications.
 When we push this application to PCF Dev, `VCAP_APPLICATION` will be set to contain application information (such as our application's space name, space ID, URIs, host, and port), and `VCAP_SERVICES` will be set to contain information for the services that are bound to the application (including a service instance's name, plan, tags, and connection information).

 The connection information for our Config Server service instance, once it's made available to our application via the environment variables, will override what we specified in our `appsettings.json`.
 That setting is still useful to have for running an application locally against a local Config Server, but since we've placed the environment variables configuration provider higher in priority than `appsettings.json` (it's added _after_ `appsettings.json`), the information from the environment will override our hard-coded setting.